00b/MagTagWifiQR/README.md

 Displays QRcode for devices (phones, tablets) to quickly connect to a wifi network.
 Written for/tested on Circuity Python 7.1

 Code is quick and dirty but works.
+Currently assumes WPA/2 network.

 Also displays the following optional values:
  - ssid